openforis/sepal-doc/docs/source/cli/gee.rst

 Google Earth Engine
 ===================

 The **earthengine** tool is a utility program that allows you to manage Google Earth Engine (GEE) assets and tasks from the command line.
 It is installed automatically when you install the Python API.
-To check whether the tool is installed and functioning correctly, type the following in a command line:
+To check whether the tool is installed and functioning correctly, enter the following in a command line:

 .. code-block:: console

     $ earthengine

-If the tool is properly installed then it will print out a short summary of available commands.
+If the tool is properly installed, it will print out a short summary of available commands.
 To get help on a specific command, use:

 .. code-block:: console

     $ earthengine command -h

-When you first install the Python API, you will need to log in using the :code:`Authenticate` command described below.
+When you first install the Python API, you will need to login using the :code:`Authenticate` command described below.

 Available commands
 ------------------

-More information on the available command can be found on `Google API website <https://developers.google.com/earth-engine/guides/command_line>`__.
+More information on the available command can be found on the `Google API website <https://developers.google.com/earth-engine/guides/command_line>`__.

 .. code-block:: bash